cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/vcloud.md

 ## Common Runtime Properties

 The vCloud Plugin stores runtime properties reflecting important data about the resource in VCD.
-These are the commond properties:
+These are the common properties:

 **Runtime Properties**